shivankrao/weather-app/README.md

+*This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+## Weather-App

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app). ## Weather-App Tutorial This is a basic weather app tutorial by [Robert Michael Welan](https://github.com/robwelan).
+This is a basic weather app using instructions from a tutorial by [Robert Michael Welan](https://github.com/robwelan).

 You can find a deployed version of this project here: